Immurement: Asia

-During Mughal rule in early 18th century India, the two youngest sons of Guru Gobind Singh were sentenced to death by being bricked alive for their refusal to convert to Islam and abandon the Sikh faith.
+During Mughal rule in early 18th century India, the two youngest sons of Guru Gobind Singh were sentenced to death by being bricked in alive for their refusal to convert to Islam and abandon the Sikh faith.
 On 26 December 1705, Fateh Singh was killed in this manner at Sirhind along with his elder brother, Zorawar Singh.
 Gurdwara Fatehgarh Sahib which is situated 5 km north of Sirhind marks the site of the execution of the two younger sons of Guru Gobind Singh at the behest of Wazir Khan of Kunjpura, the Governor of Sirhind.
-The three shrines exist within this Gurdwara complex to mark the exact spot where these tragic events were witnessed in 1705.
+The three shrines within this Gurdwara complex mark the exact spot where these events were witnessed in 1705.

 Jezzar Pasha, the Ottoman governor of provinces in modern Lebanon, and Palestine from 1775 to 1804, was infamous for his cruelties.
 When building the new walls of Beirut, he was charged with, among other things, the following:

 Staying as a diplomat in Persia from 1860 to 1863, E. B. Eastwick met at one time, the Sardar i Kull, or military high commander, Aziz Khan.
 Eastwick notes that he "did not strike me as one who would greatly err on the side of leniency".
 Eastwick was told that just recently, Aziz Khan had ordered 14 robbers walled up alive, two of them head-downwards.
 Staying for the year 1887–1888 primarily in Shiraz, Edward Granville Browne noted the gloomy reminders of a particularly bloodthirsty governor there, Firza Ahmed, who in his four years of office (ending circa 1880) had caused, for example, more than 700 hands cut off for various offences.
 Browne continues:

 Immurement was practiced in Mongolia as recently as the early 20th century.
 It is not clear that all thus immured were meant to die of starvation.
 In a newspaper report from 1914, it is written:

-During the Mughal-Sikh Wars, the two younger sons of Guru Gobind Singh were bricked alive under orders of Wazir Khan, the Mughal Governor of Sirhind after they refused to convert to Islam.

 North Africa

-In 1906, Hadj Mohammed Mesfewi, a cobbler from Marrakesh, was found guilty of murdering 36 women (the bodies were found buried underneath his shop and nearby).
+In 1906, Hadj Mohammed Mesfewi, a cobbler from Marrakesh, was found guilty of murdering 36 women; the bodies were found buried underneath his shop and nearby.
 Due to the nature of his crimes, he was walled up alive.
 For two days his screams were heard incessantly before silence by the third day.